Home

 >>> Proceed when you have the above

 A lot of preparations can be done online luckily.
-We will go into what you can prepare online and how in a bit, but the most important thing to know is that once you apply online for your CPR number online, you will still need to then activate it in person.
+We will go into what you can prepare online and how in a bit, but the most important thing to know is that the very first thing you need is a EU residence permit and once you then apply for your CPR number online, you will still need to then activate it in person.

 Prerequisites